-RANK_REASON The cluster contains a new academic paper detailing a statistical methodology. [lever_c_demoted from research: ic=1 ai=0.4]
+RANK_REASON The cluster contains an academic paper detailing a new statistical methodology. [lever_c_demoted from research: ic=2 ai=0.4]

 - Akshay Balsubramani